davidjbradshaw/eslint-config-adjunct/README.md

 ## Configure

 Extend your `.eslintrc`, with `adjunct`, which should be the last item in the `extends` array.
-For example if your using `eslint-config-airbnb` as your main rule set, your `.eslintrx` should look like this:
+For example if your using `eslint-config-airbnb` as your main rule set, your `.eslintrc` should look like this:

 ```json
 {